axibase/atsd/changelogs/2016_06/README.md

 ORDER BY datetime
 ```

-Assuming there were no detailed records for this series in October 2016, the current result looks as follows:
+Assuming no detailed records for this series in October 2016, the current result looks as follows:

 ```ls
 | date_format(period(1 MONTH)) | sum(value) | count(value) |